 Markle went on to write about the intensity of the year we’ve all collectively had, referencing the Black Lives Matter movement, the pandemic and the US Presidential election.
 “This year has brought so many of us to our breaking points.
 Loss and pain have plagued every one of us in 2020, in moments both fraught and debilitating,” she wrote.

-Markle referenced the moment a journalist asked her whether she was ok back when she and Prince Harry were touring Africa, saying that the question made her realise how little she’d been asked it.
-She wrote that she wants people to commit to asking others whether they are ok now more than ever and that though we may be physcially distanced at the moment, “the truth is that we are more connected than ever because of all we have individually and collectively endured this year.”
+Markle referenced the moment a journalist asked her whether she was okay back when she and Prince Harry were touring Africa, saying that the question made her realize how little she’d been asked it.
+She wrote that she wants people to commit to asking others whether they are okay now more than ever and that though we may be physically distanced at the moment, “the truth is that we are more connected than ever because of all we have individually and collectively endured this year.”